IntelOpenDesign/ConnectAnyThing/README.md

 9) Start Chrome (34+) on your device, and in the address bar, type either: "cat", "cat.com", or "192.168.0.10".

-10) If successful, you should see a Galileo board image and pin controls.
+10) If successful, you should see the ConnectAnyThing page come up.

 ENJOY...!!!